 Medical expenses can become overwhelming fast.
 Without a proper health insurance plan or help, many people end up drowning in medical bills and can’t climb out of debt.
 This can cause a lot of stress and bring down employee morale.

-Fortunately, many employee benefits packages provide several options for having certain medical or health care expenses covered, for both yourself and those who depend on you.
+Fortunately, many employee benefits packages provide several options for having certain medical or health expenses covered, for both yourself and those who depend on you.
 One of these options is the versatile HRA.

 What is an HRA?